WRITERS CIRCLE

 The 2024/25 Writers Circle is now underway, featuring three plays, two novels, and an exceptional group of talented writers, which you can meet in the gallery below!

-Submissions for the 2025/26 Writers Circle will open in Spring 2025, with the program set to begin in September 2025.
-We’ll be looking for writers who are delving into personal experiences and those experimenting with new approaches to storytelling.
-Successful applicants will have the chance to engage in meaningful discussions about their writing challenges, receive constructive feedback, access peer support, and join a vibrant creative community.
+Submissions for the 2026/27 Writers Circle will open in Spring 2026, with the programme beginning in September 2026.
+We’ll be seeking writers who are exploring personal experiences and those experimenting with new approaches to storytelling.

 Accidental Writers Circle 2024/25